01772 743531

 Overall Impact & Sustainability

 As in previous years, we have used our Sports Premium Funding with the aim of creating an exciting and sustainable curriculum for all of our pupils and we believe that we have once again used the funding to great effect.
 As discussed above, we have spent our allocation in a variety of different areas in an attempt to have the greatest impact and this appears to have been successful.
 As previously stated, we believe the greatest impact has been on the amount of pupils now choosing to participate in our sports clubs after-school and at lunch time.
-To keep this sustainable, we have purchased necessary equipment and have an extremely dedicated team of staff who are committed to providing a wide range of activities after school.
+To keep this sustainable, we have purchased the necessary equipment and have an extremely dedicated team of staff who are committed to providing a wide range of activities after school.
 In addition to the clubs provided by the SSP and external coaches, our staff ran numerous sports clubs, and are prepared to run clubs in years to come.
-CPD team-teaching with professional sport specific coaches has really benefitted out staff’s knowledge across the sporting spectrum.
+CPD team-teaching with professional sport-specific coaches has really benefitted our staff’s knowledge across the sporting spectrum.
 As previously stated, we always strive to enter as many inter-school events as possible and future years will be no different.
 We believe that these competitions offer such amazing opportunities to a wide range of pupils and are great for enhancing social skills and self-esteem.
 We will continue to participate in as many sports events as possible in years to come, ensuring all children have the chance to experience these competitions.
-We also use our funding to subside a residential Y6 trip to PGL Winmarleigh Hall.
+We also use our funding to subsidise a residential Y6 trip to PGL Winmarleigh Hall.
 We feel this trip is invaluable in developing teamwork, inner-drive and determination.
 Although we are obviously extremely happy with our overall PE provision, we are constantly discussing how we can further improve each year.

 We measure our achievements annually against the nationally recognised ‘School Games’ mark.
-This is a Government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
+This is a Government-led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Schools in England are able to assess themselves across bronze, silver and gold levels of the Mark.
 Ofsted use the Mark award as part of their inspection framework.
 The criteria set is very challenging and focuses on a whole school drive towards P.E (rather than the old system of the same few children going out to represent school numerous times).
 Our action plans and spending therefore largely reflect targets set by these School Games.
 We were awarded Bronze in 2014, Silver in 2015 and Gold in 2016, 2017, 2018 and 2019 (2020 and 2021 were suspended due to COVID pandemic although we met the 'holding' criteria).
 We achieved our fifth Gold Award in 2022.

 We finally completed our journey and achieved the prestigious Platinum Award in July 2022.
 For this we had to prove through a case study that we could ‘Demonstrate how you have ensured that you have developed and maintained 60 active minutes across your school.’
 For this we discussed a lot of the above information but added in our new active intiatives: